naturalis/mtdna-reference-database/src/cow_metadata_pipeline/README.md

 # Cow_metadata_pipeline

+- [Data](data): Contains the files used for the collecting the metadat for the reference database.
+- [Result](result): Contains the final results from the pipeline and manually curated files needed for the pipeline.
+- [Scripts](scripts) Contains the scripts needed by the pipeline to retrieve data from NCBI and format it.

 The cow_metadata_pipeline is used to retrieve the breed of the cow samples in either a SRA run file or ENA filereport.
 The pipeline consists of the following steps:

 1. Extracting the biosample IDs from either SRA run file or ENA filereport.